 - The PLD comes with 3-year insurance and 3-year warranty which is inclusive of 2 repairs or 1 replacement claim.
 Parents may be billed for parts not covered by warranty and labour incurred. - Warranty from defects in materials and workmanship is for the period of 3 years.
 This limited warranty covers normal use, mechanical breakdown, or faulty construction and will provide replacement parts necessary to repair or if necessary, replace the PLD.
-The warranty DOES NOT cover damage caused by misuse, abuse or accidents.
-Please report all PLD problems to the ICT Office. - Details on ACER Service, PLD Insurance and warranty can be found on our school website.
+The warranty DOES NOT cover damage caused by misuse, abuse or accidents. - Details on ACER Service, PLD Insurance and warranty can be found on our school website.